 Headsprout teaches students to answer literal, inferential, main idea, and vocabulary questions, which are applied across a variety of passages, including informational texts.
 Throughout the program, students read and answer questions about astronomy, geology, life science, and social studies.

 Science A-Z has a large collection of science informational texts, many of which are written to 3 levels of difficulty.
 Resources are organized by unit under each of the science domains: Life, Earth, Physical, and Process Science, and include Nonfiction Books, Investigation Packs, FOCUS Books, Quick Reads, and Science in the News.

 Informational text is designed to teach students about text structure and features that they will encounter through life and make it easier for the reader to find information.
 This includes using such eye-catching features as section heads, bold-faced terms, table of contents, glossary, captioned photos, art, and info-graphics (graphs, tables, charts and diagrams, etc.).
 The developmental appropriateness of the writing, clarity, and directness of the language is part of the instructional design.

 Traditional K-6 reading instruction has always relied heavily on literature and fictional text.
 Studies show that students spend only 7%-15% of classroom time studying informational text.
 Yet by sixth grade, most of what students are required to read is nonfiction.
 What's more, 80% of all adult reading is devoted to expository or nonfiction text.

-If students are to better comprehend science, social studies, and math text - as well as meet the common core reading and writing requirements for graduation - then we need to increase their exposure to informational texts early in their formal schooling.
+If students are to better comprehend science, social studies, and math text — as well as meet the common core reading and writing requirements for graduation — then teachers need to increase their exposure to informational texts early in their formal schooling.